ThePioneerJP/FLUTE/README.md

 print(response)
 ```

-The `generate_response` method takes various parameters to control the generation process, such as `max_tokens`, `temperature`, `top_p`, etc. Refer to the specific prompt processor class documentation for more details on the available parameters.
+The `generate_response` method takes various parameters to control the generation process, such as `max_tokens`, `temperature`, `top_p`, `system`, etc. Refer to the specific prompt processor class documentation for more details on the available parameters.

 ### Class Diagram